azsk/DevOpsKit-docs/09-AzureDevOps(VSTS)-Security/Readme.md

 ## Continuous Assurance

-The basic idea behind Continuous Assurance (CA) is to setup periodic security scan and if new, more secure options become available for a feature, it should be possible to detect that an application or solution can benefit from them and notify/alert the owners concerned.
+The basic idea behind Continuous Assurance (CA) is to setup periodic security scan and if new, more secure options become available for a feature, it should be possible to detect so that an application or solution can benefit from them and notify/alert the owners concerned.

 Scan is performed via security scanner task in the pipeline and results can be visualized via dashboard by adding ADO security scanner widgets into the Azure DevOps project’s dashboard.
 Pipeline can be setup with the trigger to run periodically and provide continuous assurance.